 [BAKER'S I can you!

 No!
 I can do on my own.
 The is on my house.
 I can lift the spell, The is on my house.
 [BAKER'S No, no, the is on our house.
-We must the spell together, The is on our house!
-Now tell me what am I to return [BAKER'S Ugh, You remember?
-The cow as as milk, The as red as blood, The as yellow as corn, The slipper as pure as The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold...
-I wish to go to the Festival, But how am I to get to the Festival?
-The cow as as milk, The as red as blood, The hair as as corn- I know!
-I'll visit grave, The at the willow tree, And tell her I want to Go to the Festival...
-The as pure as gold...
-The cow, the cape, The slipper as as gold- [BAKER'S The hair-! & BAKER] the woods, It's to go, It may be all In vain, know. the woods- But so, I to take the journey.
-[CINDERELLA, BAKER & the woods, The is straight, You it well, But who can & WIFE] Into the woods to lift the Into the woods to visit [JACK'S Into the woods to the cow!
+We lift the spell together, The is on our house!
+Now tell me what am I to with?
+WIFE] Ugh, You don't The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold- The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold...
+I wish to go to the Festival, But how am I ever to get to the The cow as as milk, The as red as blood, The hair as as corn- I know!
+I'll visit grave, The grave at the tree, And tell her I just to Go to the Festival...
+The slipper as as gold...
+The cow, the cape, The as pure as gold- [BAKER'S The hair-!
+[CINDERELLA & the woods, It's to go, It may be all In vain, know.
+Into the But so, I to take the journey.
+[CINDERELLA, BAKER & the woods, The is straight, You it well, But who can & WIFE] Into the woods to lift the Into the to visit Mother- [JACK'S Into the to sell the cow!

 To get the money!